usc-isi-i2/kgtk/docs/transform/unreify_values.md

 | XJAABmv8vGfJZZasjV6DAXY:g2 | ont:system | nJAABmv8vGfJZZasjV6DAXY-2: |
 | XJAABmv8vGfJZZasjV6DAXY:g1 | ont:system | nJAABmv8vGfJZZasjV6DAXY-2: |

-The output of `kgtk unreify_values` is below.
+The output of `kgtk unreify-values` is below.
 The unified table is easier to understand once the spurious undesired object has been deleted, and its label/node2 pairs defined as edges on the simplified edge.